hopsparser/hopsparser/README.md

 python graph_parser.py  --pred_file FILE   MODEL/params.yaml
 ```

-This results in a parsed file called FILE.parsed.
+This results in a parsed file called `FILE.parsed`.
 The `MODEL/params.yaml` is the model hyperparameters file.
 An example model is stored in the `default` directory.
 The file `default/params.yaml` is an example of such parameter file.

 We advise to use the `flaubert` model which is stored in the flaubert directory.
 Depending on the model, the parser will be more or less fast and more or less